 Every upcoming retiree wants to know how long their money will last in retirement.
 To come up with an answer, you need to address all seven of the items in this list.

-01Rate of Return
+Rate of Return

-The rate of return you earn on savings and investments will have a large effect on how long your money lasts.
-There have been long periods of time where safe investments (like CDs and government bonds) earned a decent interest rate, and periods of time (like now) where interest rates are quite low.
+The rate of return you earn on savings and investments will have a large impact on how long your money lasts.
+There have been long periods of time where safe investments (like CDs and government bonds) earned a decent interest rate and periods of time (like now) where interest rates are quite low.
 The same is true with stocks.

 Basing the success of your plan only on average returns is not a good idea.
 An average means half the time you would have earned something below average.

-What to do: Check out historical returns by looking at both best case and worst case outcomes.
+What to do: Check out historical returns by looking at both best-case and worst-case outcomes.
 Some 20-year time periods look great; others do not.
 You must make sure your plan works even if you get an outcome that is below average.
-You can then run scenarios showing you different options so you know what to adjust in your plan (such as spending) if you retire into a time period that delivers below average returns.
+You can then run scenarios showing you different options so you know what to adjust in your plan—such as spending—if you retire into a time period that delivers below-average returns.

-02Sequence of Returns
+Sequence of Returns

-On the other hand, if your investments do poorly your first few years of retirement, you may need to spend some of your principal to cover your living expenses.
+On the other hand, if your investments do poorly in your first few years of retirement, you may need to spend some of your principal to cover your living expenses.
 It will be harder for your investments to recover at that point.